Nzuri-Codebase/decentralize-code-docs/docs/Decentralize-Nzuri/streamlit/honda/remedy-spikes/remedy_spikes.md

 # Remedy Spikes

 ## Overview
-Highlighted below is the documentation of the source code of the application designed to analyze and visualize remedy data trends using moving averages.
-The application processes Excel files containing remedy data and generates interactive visualizations of the moving averages over time.
+Highlighted below is the documentation of the source code of the application designed to process and analyze remedy data trends using moving averages.
+The application accepts a compressed folder containing Excel files organized by month, processes the data, and provides visualizations of remedy trends and spikes.

 ## Requirements
 1. Python 3.8+